 Skip to content

-For goods brought into the customs territory of the EU by rail or road directly from non-Union countries, an entry summary declaration must be submitted via message exchange to the AREX system or online in Arrival and Exit Declaration Service (AREX).
+For goods brought into the customs territory of the EU by rail or road directly from non-Union countries, an entry entry summary declaration (ENS) via message exchange or in the ICS2 Declaration Service for Safety and Security Data (STI-STP).

 The entry summary declaration is used for submitting the so-called safety and security data in advance, which is mandatory for all modes of transport in the EU.
 The data in the declaration is used for electronic risk analysis concerning safety and security.